 There are traditional back clip harnesses available that I wouldn’t recommend for a strong dog like a Labrador that can have a reputation for pulling… unless of course, they’re already well-trained to walk nicely without pulling.

 The harnesses I would recommend are front clipped no pull solution dog harnesses that are a good choice for those with Labs that are determined pullers.

 As the name suggests, a front clip harness has a clip for attaching a leash to the chest which lessens a dog’s ability and desire to pull, therefore keeping you more in control.
 This contrasts with a back clip harness where a dog can really put his whole weight and strength into pulling, such as the harnesses you see on a husky!

-The ‘Easy Walk Dog Harness’ is the best and most highly recommended of such harnesses, you can learn more / Buy from Amazon by clicking here.
+The ‘Easy Walk Dog Harness’ is the best and most highly recommended of such harnesses, you can check them out on Chewy by clicking here.